Have you ever had a problem with your shoulder? This article is aiming at proving more information about what you might be wrong with your shoulder.

 - Frozen shoulder: Inflammation develops in the shoulder that causes pain and stiffness.
 As a frozen shoulder progresses, movement in the shoulder can be severely limited.

-- Osteoarthritis: The common “wear-and-tear” arthritis that occurs with aging.
+- Osteoarthritis: The common “wear-and-tear” arthritis that occurs with ageing.
 The shoulder is less often affected by osteoarthritis than the knee.

 - Rheumatoid arthritis: A form of arthritis in which the immune system attacks the joints, causing inflammation and pain.
 Rheumatoid arthritis can affect any joint, including the shoulder.